 The latest cost estimate has increased to £46.232m due to unforeseen delays in the planning process, ongoing national and worldwide impacts linked to inflation, such as the pandemic and more recently the war in Ukraine.

 The project would be mainly externally funded with 70% from the DfT’s Major Road Network Fund and 30% from local contributions made up primarily of developer contributions and Community Infrastructure Levy (CIL) contributions.

 Updated documentation to the previously submitted planning applications from the developers have been submitted to South Norfolk District Council during January 2023.
 Once validated, all plans will be made publicly available via the council’s planning portal as part of the statutory planning consultation.

-Archaeological investigations began summer 2022 and will be completed during January 2023.
+Archaeological investigations began summer 2022 and will be completed by February 2023.
 Some of the finds include arrowhead, coin and pottery.
 Due to weather affecting ground conditions, some of the reinstatements associated to the archaeology will be left until a more appropriate time for backfilling.

 The Side Roads Order was submitted to the Secretary of State for Transport for consultation, as well as site notices having been erected and advertisements made in the local and national press.
 The title of this order is ‘The Norfolk County Council (A140 Long Stratton Bypass) (Classified Road) (Side Roads) Order 2022’ (the “SRO”).